Treg overview

 (C) transplant rejection

-Organ transplantation (e.g., islet cells, liver, kidney) is the gold standard therapy for end-stage organ failure.
-Although the results of organ transplantation have been ameliorated in recent decades, chronic rejection and the side-effects of immunosuppressants are still ongoing serious problems.
-None of the present immunosuppressive medications (in contrast to Tregs) have the potential of antigen-specific immunosuppression.
-While various strategies are currently in use to avoid or minimize the use of immunosuppressive drugs, it is expected that Tregs represent a promising solution for establishment of stable transplantation tolerance and safe immunosuppression.
+Organ transplantation (e.g. islet cell, liver, kidney) is the gold standard therapy for end-stage organ failure.
+Although organ transplantation results have been ameliorated in recent decades, chronic rejection and the side effects of immunosuppressants are still ongoing serious issues.
+None of the present immunosuppressive medications (in contrast to Tregs) have the potential to suppress immune mechanisms specifically.
+Various strategies are underway to avoid or minimize the use of immunosuppressive drugs.
+Tregs may represent a promising solution to induce transplantation tolerance and control the immune response in this case.